If you’re doing the grunt work in your business, doing the actual work, you’re stuck in the weeds.

-You need to find time every week to get out of the weeds, this is a big factor in success – especially when working on your marketing.
+Instead, you need to find time every week to get out of the weeds, this is a big factor in success – especially when working on your marketing.

-Here’s some examples of being stick in the weeds:
+Here are some examples of being stick in the weeds:

 - A dentist who owns her own dental practice will not move the business forward if they’re drilling all day, every day.
 They have to get out of the weeds.